-A contract is a non-repudiable agreement on a given text [Blum 81].
+A contract is a non-repudiable agreement on a given text [4].
 A contract signing scheme includes at least three players and two protocols: Two signatories participate in a contract signing protocol "sign" which fairly computes a contract.
-This contract can then be used as input to a contract verification protocol "show" to convince any verifier such as a court that the signatories reached agreement on the given text.
+This contract can then be used as input to a contract verification protocol "show" to convince any verifier such as a court that the signatories reached agreement

-Note that unlike cryptographic contract signing protocols [Blum 81], our notion does not tolerate uncertainty about the outcome.
+Note that unlike cryptographic contract signing protocols [4], our notion does not tolerate uncertainty about the outcome.
 In the end, the user must have a definitive answer whether a valid contract was produced or not.
 Furthermore, we achieve deterministic fairness if the underlying digital signature scheme is secure.